mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_modern.md

     └── version.h
 ```

-You can see the demo source in `src/main.m`.
 You are ready to craft your executable and run it.
-The following
+The initial `craft` command
-command will be quite slow the first time, as mulle-sde will setup a virtual environment of your project.
-This
+will be quite slow the first time, as mulle-sde will setup a virtual environment
-is something akin to creating a `docker container`.
-But it will only do this once:
+of your project.
+This is something akin to creating a `docker container`.
+But
+it will only do this once:

 ``` console
 mulle-sde craft